 Can This Recipe Be Made Vegan?

-Provided you use Tamari instead of soy sauce and the vegetable stock you use does not contain gluten, this recipe is naturally gluten free.
+Provided you use Tamari instead of soy sauce and the vegetable stock you use does not contain gluten, this recipe can be gluten free.

 Serve the stir fry just as it is if you are trying to avoid carbs, or you can serve it over rice or with noodles if you prefer.
 (If you need the recipe to be gluten free be sure to choose gluten free noodles.)
 However you serve it, this versatile recipe is a real crowd pleaser!